Opinion | Mitch McConnell is running scared

-McConnell (Ky.) knows that filibuster reform will usher top Democratic priorities into law, first and foremost sweeping election reforms and prohibitions on voter suppression schemes being cooked up by state Republican officials.
+McConnell (Ky.) knows that filibuster reform will usher top Democratic priorities into law, first and foremost sweeping election reforms and prohibitions on voter suppression schemes state Republican officials are cooking up.

 Thus, McConnell’s threat this week: “Everything Democrat Senates did to Presidents Bush and Trump, everything the Republican Senate did to President Obama, would be child’s play compared to the disaster that Democrats would create for their own priorities if they break the Senate.”